Sello’s PhD from bogus college, Nzimande confirms

 Image: x

-Minister of higher education Blade Nzimande says Trinity International Bible University which conferred an honorary doctorate to actor Sello Maake kaNcube is not registered and therefore has no authority to offer any qualifications.
+Minister of higher education Blade Nzimande says Trinity International Bible University which conferred an honorary doctorate on actor Sello Maake kaNcube is not registered and therefore has no authority to offer any qualifications.

-On Saturday, Maake kaNcube posted a number of pictures quoting a Bible verse as he celebrated the honorary doctrate.
+On Saturday, Maake kaNcube posted a number of pictures quoting a Bible verse as he celebrated the honorary doctorate.

 “Look at God!
 It’s now Dr Sello Maake kaNcube Someone please tell my co-pilot Pearl Mbewe Maake KaNcube @Solopearl [wife] that she is no longer travelling this life journey with a national treasure only but with an honourable DR!”
 Maake kaNcube wrote on social media platform X.